sross15/bestclassifier/README.md

 ## Example

-Below is an example of the bestclassifier function used on the CCD dataset:
+Below is an example of the bestclassifier function used on the CCD dataset.
+Because this dataset is very large, I employed only 1% of the training data in order to train the binary classification models.

 ``` r
 library(bestclassifier)